12th June, 2021

-The Goods and Services Tax (GST) is a tricky tax to come to grips with for those who don’t deal with it on a day-to-day basis.
-As financial advisors and accountants, there are a few of the errors we see frequently made by businesses.
+The Goods and Services Tax (GST) is a tricky tax to come to grips with for those who don’t deal with it on a day-to-day basis, so here are a few items to make certain you get right.

 From the outset, the one consideration small businesses and sole traders should have regarding whether or not to register for GST is a matter of their expected income.